Electronic structure of higher-order layered palladates: La$_{n+1}$Pd$_{n}$O$_{2n+2}$ $(n = 4-7)$: Structural Properties

 \section{Structural Properties}

-The palladates we analyze here have a general chemical formula La$_{n+1}$Pd$_{n}$O$_{2n+2}$, just like the reduced square-planar layered nickelates whose general chemical formula is given by La$_{n+1}$Ni$_{n}$O$_{2n+2}$.
+The palladates we analyze here have the general chemical formula La$_{n+1}$Pd$_{n}$O$_{2n+2}$, analogous to the reduced square-planar layered nickelates La$_{n+1}$Ni$_{n}$O$_{2n+2}$.
 We focus on the $n=4-7$ cases, which correspond to La$_{5}$Pd$_{4}$O$_{10}$ ($n=4$), La$_{6}$Pd$_{5}$O$_{12}$ ($n=5$), La$_{7}$Pd$_{6}$O$_{14}$ ($n=6$) and La$_{8}$Pd$_{7}$O$_{16}$ ($n=7$).
 Each square-planar palladate (nickelate) contains $n$-PdO$_2$(NiO$_2$) planes that are separated along the $c$-axis by a fluorite-like LaO blocking slab (see Fig. \ref{fig1}).
 This blocking layer suppresses the $c$-axis dispersion with respect to the infinite-layer counterpart.
 The reduced palladate structures were constructed from the analog square-planar nickelates: all of them are tetragonal, belonging to the $I4/mmm$ space group symmetry and were fully relaxed (both lattice constants and internal coordinates).
 Relevant structural data after relaxation is provided in Table \ref{table1} comparing nickelates with their analog palladates.
 While the $a$ and $b$ lattice constants (identical for all $n$s) are larger in the palladates with respect to the corresponding nickelates, the $c$ lattice constant is reduced in the palladates.
 These trends are in agreement with previous work on the infinite-layer palladate \cite{kitatani_palladates}.